 Each camp session may have other needs/wants.
 If this is your first time as a camper, or if you have other questions about the camp you plan to attend, please contact your camp manager.

 Activities during the week may be varied, as each camp has its own “flavor”.
 There is usually plenty of opportunity for socializing under the trees near the lodge or the river.
 If you have a favorite family-friendly table game, feel free to bring it.
 Replacement card sets and dominoes are usually appreciated.
 Mill Creek offers fly fishing opportunity with appropriate Montana-issued license.
-Other outdoor activities include hiking, walking the grounds, lawn games, kickball, volleyball, horseshoes, etc.
+Other outdoor activities include hiking, walking the grounds, lawn games, kickball, pickleball, volleyball, horseshoes, etc.

 What not to bring